YannMjl/skunk_game_java/README.md

 ## Getting started

 This document describes the board game Skunk.
-Assume that you are implementing a computer program to allow two or more human players to play Skunk against one another, with the computer keeping score and enforcing the rules of the game.Skunk is a variant of Pig, which itself is an instance of a "press your luck" or "jeopardy" dice game.
+Assume that you are implementing a computer program to allow two or more human players to play Skunk against one another, with the computer keeping score and enforcing the rules of the game.

+Skunk is a variant of Pig, which itself is an instance of a "press your luck" or "jeopardy" dice game.

 > Here are some links:https://boardgamegeek.com/boardgame/3425/skunkhttps://en.wikipedia.org/wiki/Pig_(dice_game)